 Pardon me, Mr. Chair, but it's difficult to pull out the recommendations, because clearly they are part of a larger integrated document.
 Maybe I'll start a little earlier because I might be able to get through the two pages that would give some context.

-On February 7, 2018, the released a public consultation paper with respect to PCMLTFA.
+Minister of Finance released a public consultation paper with respect to PCMLTFA.
 Parliamentary committee hearings on the statute are taking place this month in Ottawa.

 Since 1989, Canada's Criminal Code has contained the offence of laundering as well as possession of the proceeds of crime.
 In 1993, Parliament enacted a federal statute, which required financial institutions to keep records of certain transactions.
 That legislation was replaced in 2000 by the PCMLTFA—I'll call it the act from here on in—which has been amended many times since.

 The act moved Canada from a recording to a reporting regime and created Canada's financial intelligence unit, FINTRAC.
 The legislation was a response to international commitments made by Canada.